Original-2/Animender/README.md

 # Animender
 An AI that recommends anime based on personal history.
+You can use it here: https://discord.gg/h6nTTprMKd.

 # model explanation
 <br>--------------------- architecture ---------------------